-Introduction to Bryophytes, their fossil history and evolution.
-Concept of algal and pteridophytic originof Bryophytes.
-General characters of Bryophytes.
-History of classification of Bryophytes.
-Modern trends in classification of Bryophytes.
-DNA barcoding of bryophytes.
-Systematic way of collection, preservation and identification of bryophytes with special reference to mosses.
+- (a) Introduction to bryophytes, their fossil history and evolution.
+Concept of algal and pteridophytic originof bryophytes.
+General characters of bryophytes. - b) History of classification of bryophytes.
+Modern trends in classification of bryophytes.
+DNA barcoding of bryophytes. - (c) Systematic way of collection, preservation and identification of bryophytes with special reference to mosses.
 Conservation biology of bryophytes.